 for $x\in[-1,1]$, where $\beta>1$.
 If $\beta$ is a positive integer, the map is the well-known Chebyshev polynomial of $\be$-th order.
 He showed that it is topologically conjugate to the map $\tau_{\be,E_{alt}}$ (see Proposition 17 in \cite{Go}) and the $T_{\beta}$-invariant density is expressed as a function associated with the orbit $\{F_{\beta}^{n}(-1)\}_{n=0}^{\infty}$.
 As an application of Theorem \ref{main B}, we have the following result:

 \begin{corollary} The set of Galois conjugates of $\be$'s such that the orbit of $-1$ by $F_\beta$ is a finite set is equal to $\clos(\DD)\cup\GG_{[-1,1]}^{-1}$. \end{corollary}

-Finally, as a relevant work to Galois conjugates of $\be$, we investigate the set of all Parry numbers and that of all Yrrap numbers.
-In \cite{Li-St}, Liao and Steiner gave two examples of $\be$'s such that one is a Parry number but a non-Yraap number and the other is a Parry number but a non-Yrrap number (see Proposition 6.1 and 6.2 in \cite{Li-St}).
+Finally, as a relevant work, we investigate the set of all Parry numbers and that of all Yrrap numbers.
+In \cite{Li-St}, Liao and Steiner gave two examples of $\be$'s such that one is a Parry number but a non-Yrrap number and the other is a Parry number but a non-Yrrap number (see Proposition 6.1 and 6.2 in \cite{Li-St}).
 As an application of Theorem \ref{Soso} and \ref{main A}, we construct countably many such $\be$'s.
-Furthermore, we show that the set of Parry numbers which are non-Yrrap numbers is dense in $(1,+\infty)$.

 \begin{theorem} Let $P$ be the set of all Parry numbers and let $Y$ be the set of all Yrrap numbers.
-Then $P\cap Y^c$ and $P^c\cap Y$ are countable sets.
-Furthermore, $P\cap Y^c$ is dense in $(1,+\infty)$. \end{theorem}
+Then $P\cap Y^c$ and $P^c\cap Y$ are countable sets. \end{theorem}